rbowsley/lamplighthelp/source/50-0-0_Videos.markdown

-You can browse through all the videos, or if you are new to the system we recommend that you follow the basic training videos in order.
-You can also browse through specific topics, or choose a particular system admin task to view.
+You can browse through all the videos, or if you are new to the system, we recommend that you follow the basic training videos in order.
+You can also browse through specific topics or choose a particular system admin task to view.

 ##### No Manual